 Overview

-The starter kit includes two constructs that handle environment-aware naming and common infrastructure patterns.
-Extend these for consistent behavior across your stacks.
+The starter kit includes three constructs: two that handle environment-aware naming and common infrastructure patterns, plus one that wires up GitHub Actions OIDC access for keyless deployments.
+Extend the base constructs for consistent behavior across your stacks.

 Learn the fundamentals of creating AWS CDK constructs before diving into the patterns below.